vgherard/gsample/README.md

 <!-- badges: end -->

-`gsample` allows efficient weighted sampling without replacement using the Gumbel-Max trick.
+`gsample` offers a drop-in replacement for the R `base::sample()` functions for random sampling, with considerably better performance for the case of weighted sampling without replacement (both from the speed and memory point of view).

 ## Installation